How to Grow an Avocado Tree from a Pit (After You've Enjoyed the Guacamole)

 It's easy to sprout an avocado seed, as you may have learned in childhood.
 Buy an avocado, enjoy the luscious green flesh, then wash the seed.
 Remember which end of the seed was on top and which was the bottom.

-4. When the seedling reaches 6 or 7 inches tall, cut the stem in half, or about 3 inches tall.
-This may seem cruel, but it allows the plant to begin putting its energies into new growth.
+When the seedling reaches 6 or 7 inches tall, cut the stem in half, or about 3 inches tall.
+This may seem counterproductive to actually growing a tree, but it allows the plant to begin putting its energies into new growth.

-5. When the seedling has several leaves and thick roots, plant the seed in potting soil in a 10-inch-wide pot that has drainage holes.
+When the seedling has several leaves and thick roots, plant the seed in potting soil in a 10-inch-wide pot that has drainage holes.
 Do not add gravel, chunks of broken terra cotta, or other material to the bottom of the pot; they'll hold too much moisture.
 Leave the top half of the seed exposed above the soil line.
 Water the soil until water runs out of the bottom of the pot.
 Don't let the pot sit in a saucer of water; too much water can rot the roots and cause the leaves to turn yellow.
-Water deeply whenever the soil feels dry to the touch up to your first knuckle.
+Check moisture levels by placing a finger into the soil up to your first knuckle.
+Water deeply whenever the soil feels dry to the touch.
 If your plant has yellow leaves and wet soil, you are overwatering.
 Allow the soil to dry out between waterings.

-6. Place the pot in a sunny window indoors, or move it outside any time when the temperature is 45 degrees F or warmer.
+Place the pot in a sunny window indoors, or move it outside any time when the temperature is 45°F or warmer.
 Water more frequently when the plant is kept outside in warm, dry weather.
 Keep young potted avocado trees in partial shade; the leaves can sunburn if they get too much direct sun while they're still getting established.

 Growing Avocado Trees Outdoors